 Does Having a Company Credit Card Affect Your Personal Credit?

 If you’re an employee, a company credit card can affect your personal credit rating if you’re listed as an authorized user on the account.
+Authorized users benefit from on-time payments but can lose points on their credit scores due to late payments and a high credit utilization ratio.
 However, this typically isn’t the case for corporate credit cardholders, even if the credit card company checks your credit profile before issuing a card to you.

 How Business Credit Cards May Affect Personal Credit